scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 No soylent today for lunch because work provided lunch.
 Then for dinner I went out with friends to a pizza place.
 Though I got a sandwich there.

+### Day 394

+Soylent just for dinner today because work provided lunch again.
+Augmented dinner with a 10 piece mcNugget that my friend gave me as payment for tutoring her.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/